 The first place you should visit is definitely the Cathedral: it is the symbol of Milan and it is located in the main square.
 To learn more about its long history and admire its many works of art it is best to save at least 1 hour of your time.
 Don’t miss the spectacular view from its terrace – check this skip the line tour of the duomo and terraces here.

-Spend your night out in the Navigli district, that is the heart of local nightlife.
+Spend your night out in the Navigli district which is the heart of local nightlife.

 Italy and Switzerland itinerary: Day 2 – Milan